fernandoescolar/minioidc/README.md

 And the builder has the following methods:

 - `UseSQLite(string, SqliteDatabases)` - Set the SQLite database file path and databases to use (flags: `NoSqliteDatabases`, `Grants`, `Sessions` or `MFA`)
+- `UseLDAP(string, LDAPConfig)` - Set the LDAP server address and LDAP config to use

+The `LDAPConfig` struct has the following fields:

+- `Bind string` - The LDAP bind DN
+- `Password string` - The LDAP bind password
+- `BaseDN string` - The LDAP base DN
+- `FilterDN string` - The LDAP filter DN
+- `SubjectAttribute string` - The LDAP attribute to use for the user subject
+- `NameAttribute string` - The LDAP attribute to use for the user name
+- `EmailAttribute string` - The LDAP attribute to use for the user email
+- `PhoneAttribute string` - The LDAP attribute to use for the user phone
+- `AddressAttribute string` - The LDAP attribute to use for the user address

 ## Contributing